takahashim/broadlistening-ruby/README.md

 6. **Overview** - Generate overall summary using LLM
 7. **Aggregation** - Output results in JSON format

+Results can be visualized as an interactive HTML report using `broadlistening-html`.

 ## Installation

 Add to your Gemfile: